lamjyhg/ELEC5619_PROJECT/README.md

 ## Functionality
-- Register:
-Users can register a new account by providing the required fields and an email will be sent to activate their account.
-- Login:
-User can login with their email and password

-- Activate Account:
-User should be activated and then log in

-- Change password:
-Users can change their password if they provide the correct current password.

-- Forget password:
-Users can reset their email by using this function, they are required to fill in their email and a one time link will be sent to their email if the email exists in the database.

-- Single gym page:
-Each gym will have a detailed page, where the information such as trading hours, name and location are displayed.

-- Comment:
-Users can leave a comment to a gym and rate the gym.

-- Gyms:
-View nearby gyms by list or map
-Search gyms by their name which is displayed by list only

-- Profile:
-View today customer’s appointments

-- Owner Appointments:
-See all appointments of gyms that owner created
-Cancel by owner with comment

-- Customer Appointments:
-See all appointments that customer booked
-- Cancel by customer

-- Create Gym:
-Add gym name, trading hours, description , maximum appointment number Upload Gym Image Cover

-- Make Appointment:
-Add appointment based on trading hours of selected date with customer’s information

-- Admin Usermanagement:
-View all users with information of username, id and role View detailed information of a selected user
-Edit role of a selected user

-- Admin Gym Application Management:
-View all gym applications
-View single gym application page
-Approve gym application
-Disapprove gym application
+- Register:  <br />
+Users can register a new account by providing the required fields and an email will be sent to activate their account.  <br />
+- Login:  <br />
+User can login with their email and password <br />

+- Activate Account:  <br />
+User should be activated and then log in <br />

+- Change password:  <br />
+Users can change their password if they provide the correct current password. <br />

+- Forget password:  <br />
+Users can reset their email by using this function, they are required to fill in their email and a one time link will be sent to their email if the email exists in the database. <br />

+- Single gym page:  <br />
+Each gym will have a detailed page, where the information such as trading hours, name and location are displayed.  <br />

+- Comment:  <br />
+Users can leave a comment to a gym and rate the gym. <br />

+- Gyms:  <br />
+View nearby gyms by list or map <br />
+Search gyms by their name which is displayed by list only <br />

+- Profile:  <br />
+View today customer’s appointments <br />

+- Owner Appointments:  <br />
+See all appointments of gyms that owner created <br />
+Cancel by owner with comment <br />

+- Customer Appointments:  <br />
+See all appointments that customer booked <br />
+- Cancel by customer <br />

+- Create Gym:  <br />
+Add gym name, trading hours, description , maximum appointment number <br />
+Upload Gym Image Cover <br />

+- Make Appointment:  <br />
+Add appointment based on trading hours of selected date with customer’s information <br />

+- Admin Usermanagement:  <br />
+View all users with information of username, id and role <br />
+View detailed information of a selected user <br />
+Edit role of a selected user <br />

+- Admin Gym Application Management:  <br />
+View all gym applications <br />
+View single gym application page <br />
+Approve gym application <br />
+Disapprove gym application <br />